If you’re fed up with social media and want out, here’s how you can delete or deactivate your Facebook, Instagram, and Twitter accounts.

 Should you want to cancel deletion, go back to the Delete Your Account page.
 Click or tap on the gear icon next to Edit Profile on the upper right and select Log Out.
 Then, just log back into your account.

-How to permanently delete your Twitter account
+How to permanently deactivate your Twitter account

 You can delete your Twitter account on the app or a browser.
 You also have 30 days grace period should you change your mind and want to restore your account.